Ayadi-Hassen/Jumia-end-to-end-test/README.md

 # Jumia-end-to-end-test
-The creation and cancellation of an order with Selenium
+The creation and cancellation of an order with Selenium on Jumia

 ## Installation
 git clone https://github.com/Ayadi-Hassen/Jumia-end-to-end-test